SpencerMax/personal_website/README.md

 All non-project data and text is hardcoded for now, but in the future this should be provided by a CMS.

-We should also add routing, multiple pages, and all sorts of other things 🙂
+I should also add routing, multiple pages, and all sorts of other things

 Banner image: https://www.maxpixel.net/Flat-Web-Computer-Banner-Gray-Banner-Design-Idea-2833953